bs-community/awesome-minecraft/readme.md

 - [RFTools](https://minecraft.curseforge.com/projects/rftools) - RFTools is a mod containing various tools that are related to RF (Redflux) or technology in general.
 - [Extreme Reactors](https://www.curseforge.com/minecraft/mc-mods/extreme-reactors) - Adds nuclear reactors with the fictional fuel 'yellorium'.
 A carry on of the original Big Reactors.
 - [Zetta Industries](https://www.curseforge.com/minecraft/mc-mods/zetta-industries) - A mod which adds the main multiblock of a big battery.
-- [Applied Energistics 2](https://github.com/AppliedEnergistics/Applied-Energistics-2) - A Minecraft Mod about Matter, Energy and using them to conquer the world.

 ### Magic